1- Introduction

 Milk is pasteurised without any additives or preservatives.
 It keeps 7 days, although we recommend using it in only 4 days in order to maximise its nutritional benefits and quality.

+Yoghurt is made with milk heated to 90ºC, no sugars are added and it can be kept for 28 days.
+Cheese is made with pasteurised milk and salt is used as a preservative.
+The number of days or weeks cheese can be kept depends on the sort of cheese, feta cheese, for example, is best eaten within four days but can be kept 7 days.
 Our aim is to sell as many of our products as possible straight to consumers, reducing the number of intermediaries.
 We also wish to provide consumers with as much information as possible about our farm and our products, emphasising the agroecological character of the farm project and the contribution it can make to food sovereignty.
 We therefore give priority to work with producer-consumer groups in the Nekasare network, but also sell our produce in small shops and restaurants, once again establishing clear priorities, in this case, selling as close as possible to Karrantza, our ideal being to sell in the area between Karrantza and Bilbao ( Encartaciones, Zona Minera, Margen Izquierda and Bilbao).

 We are also open to visits from schools, consumer groups and any other person interested in first hand knowledge of the Vista Alegre farm and dairy project.
 Visits can be conducted in Basque, English or Castillian (Spanish).